This ministry's purpose is --

-A daytime group meets the second and fourth Wednesday mornings of the month at 9:30am until 11:30 in Multi-Purpose Rooms 3 and 4 on the ground floor below the gym.
+A daytime group meets the first and third Wednesday mornings of the month at 9:30am until 11:30 in Multi-Purpose Rooms 3 and 4 on the ground floor below the gym.
 An evening group meets from 7:30 to 9:00 pm in Multi-Purpose Room 3 on the Tuesday evening before each of the Wednesday morning meetings (i.e., the evening meetings occur back-to-back with the Wednesday morning meetings so that we only have to set up and pack up once per set of meetings and the morning shift can simply pick up wherever the evening shift left off).
 A few times a year the first day of the month is a Wednesday.
 The Tuesday evening meeting occurs on the last day of the preceding month.

 Financial support to buy supplies (including cord, beads, crucifixes, prayer cards, scapulars) and to mail shipments comes solely from private donations.
 Making and shipping a rosary made of parachute cord and opaque plastic beads, along with a Rosary Guide and Divine Mercy prayer card + whatever additional devotional materials we are able to provide, cost approximately $1.00 per set.
 If you would like to help fund this ministry, donations designated for Ranger Rosaries may be sent to or left at the church office.
-One poor box a year, generally held in late July on a Sunday close to Our Lady of Mt.
+One poor box a year, generally held in July on a Sunday close to Our Lady of Mt.
 Carmel (July 16), is devoted to the support of this ministry.
 Additionally, EFT donations may be made by checking the Ranger Rosary Ministry as one of your designations through Faith Direct.
 Doing so provides monthly support throughout the year.

 COORDINATOR: Julie Walton, 410-461-4603 or firstname.lastname@example.org